 In cases where stunning does take place, this is not always done effectively.

 This implies that animals can still be conscious when bleeding starts.
-Despite the fact that pre-slaughter stunning is mandatory under Regulation 1099/2009/EU, a derogation is foreseen for slaughter carried out according to certain religious prescriptions.
+Despite the fact that pre-slaughter stunning is mandatory under the EU Regulation 1099/2009, a derogation is foreseen for slaughter carried out according to certain religious prescriptions.

 Finally, to ensure animal welfare and prevent cruelty, we will push for mandatory CCTV in all EU and EU-certified slaughterhouses, and for guidelines for equine slaughter.